ruslo/CGold/docs/first-step/run-executable.rst

 ------------------------

 In this section we will build and run ``foo`` executable.
-In case if IDE was used you can do it by openning project in IDE or using command line (it doesn't matter how project was generated before: using GUI or CLI version of CMake).
+In case if IDE was used you can do it by opening project in IDE or using command line (it doesn't matter how project was generated before: using GUI or CLI version of CMake).

 .. toctree::